scrapy/scrapy/docs/faq.rst

 Directory`_.
 You can find it in the ``examples/googledir`` directory of the Scrapy distribution.

-Also, there is a public repository of spiders called `Community Spiders`_.
+Also, there's a site for sharing code snippets (spiders, middlewares, extensions) called `Scrapy snippets`_.

 Finally, you can find some example code for performing not-so-trivial tasks in the `Scrapy Recipes`_ page.